ardera/flutter-pi/README.md

     ```

 ## 🚀 Running your App on the Device
-1. If you're currently running a desktop environment,
-1. Open raspi-config:
+1. Make sure you disabled your desktop environment:
     ```bash
-    sudo raspi-config
+    sudo systemctl set-default multi-user.target
     ```

-2. Switch to console mode:
-   `System Options -> Boot / Auto Login` and select `Console` or `Console (Autologin)`.

-5. Leave `raspi-config`.
+    (You can switch back to graphical using `sudo systemctl set-default graphical.target`

-6. Give the `pi` permission to use 3D acceleration. (**NOTE:** potential security hazard.
+2. Give the `pi` permission to use 3D acceleration. (**NOTE:** potential security hazard.
 If you don't want to do this, launch `flutter-pi` using `sudo` instead.)
     ```bash
     usermod -a -G render pi
     ```

-7. Finish and reboot.
+3. Finish and reboot.

 <details>
   <summary>More information</summary>